tinuzz/wp-plugin-trackserver/readme.txt

 This release contains many changes.
 Please read these notes carefully.

+BIG CHANGE: App-specific passwords and access keys (used for TrackMe, OsmAnd and SendLocation) have been transformed into 'App Passwords', and are now app-independent.
+Existing access keys are automatically converted to App Passwords during the upgrade, and will all be valid for all supported apps, including the apps that worked with your WordPress password before (OruxMaps / MapMyTracks and OwnTracks).
+Your WordPress password will still work for those apps, but that may change in a future release.
+Switching to App Passwords is recommended, regardless of the app you use for Tracking.
+The main benefit is an increase in security, because your WordPress password will no longer be necessary for using Trackserver.
+Trackserver App Passwords can be changed often without impacting WordPress logins.
+As an added bonus, App Passwords also work in WordPress installs that use SSO mechanisms like OAuth2 for user logins.

 Added:
 * A search box on the tracks management page.
 * Experimental uLogger support.